The Selfish Gene: Contents

-Dawkins examines childbearing and raising children as evolutionary strategies.
-He attacks the idea of group selection for the good of the species as proposed by V. C. Wynne-Edwards, arguing instead that each parent necessarily behaves selfishly.
-A question is whether parents should invest in their offspring equally or should favour some of them and explains that what is best for the survival of the parents' genes is not always best for individual children.
-Similarly, Dawkins argues, there are conflicts of interest between males and females, but he notes that R. A. Fisher showed that the optimal sex ratio is 50:50.
-He explains that this is true even in an extreme case like the harem-keeping elephant seal, where 4% of the males get 88% of copulations.
-In that case, the strategy of having a female offspring is safe, as she'll have a pup, but the strategy of having a male can bring a large return (dozens of pups), even though many males live out their lives as bachelors.
-Amotz Zahavi's theory of honest signalling explains stotting as a selfish act, he argues, improving the springbok's chances of escaping from a predator by indicating how difficult the chase would be.
+Dawkins discusses Darwin’s theory of sexual selection.
+Females can afford to be choosy in their mates, and select for attractive traits in males.
+Fisher's principle explains why a 50:50 ratio of males to females is evolutionarily stable.
+This is true even in an extreme case like the harem-keeping elephant seal, where 4% of the males get 88% of copulations.
+In that case, the strategy of having a female offspring is safe, as she will have a pup, but the strategy of having a male can bring a large return (dozens of pups), even though many males live out their lives as bachelors.